Soojin-Lee0819/introduction-to-interactive-media/finalProject/journal.md

 ##### day-10
 ### DAY 10: December 8

 Happy Tuesday!
 I decided to add a few final touches to my game to really make things come together.
 Using [this link](https://stackoverflow.com/questions/45202108/how-to-pause-play-a-sketch-in-processing-with-the-same-button), I managed to make the game pause and play when the player presses the 'P' key.
-After getting this to work, I began to look for the pause and play buttons found in the actual game
+After getting this to work, I began to look for the pause and play buttons found in the actual game.

 ![](images/playbutton.png)
 ![](images/pausebutton.png)